-- Individual Healthcare Plans help to ensure that pupils with medical conditions are supported effectively and give clarity about key information and actions that are required to support the child effectively. - Individual Healthcare Plans should be written for every child who has medication in school (except for short term antibiotics). - Individual Healthcare Plans will be accessible to all who need to refer to them, while preserving confidentiality (on staffroom medical board and in necessary classrooms in yellow medical pocket) - Individual Healthcare Plans should be drawn up in partnership between the school, parents. and a relevant healthcare professional where necessary.
-This may include presentation of documentation related to the child's condition, and should indicate which professionals are involved. - Governors should ensure that plans are reviewed at least annually or earlier if evidence is presented that the child's needs have changed. - Where the pupil has a special educational need identified in an EHCP, the individual healthcare plan is linked to the EHCP. - Where a pupil is returning to school following a period of hospital education or alternative provision, school will ensure that the Individual healthcare plan identifies the support the child will need to reintegrate effectively.
+- Individual Healthcare Plans help to ensure that pupils with medical conditions are supported effectively and give clarity about key information and actions that are required to support the child effectively. - Individual Healthcare Plans should be written for every child who has medication in school (except for short term antibiotics). - Individual Healthcare Plans will be accessible to all who need to refer to them, while preserving confidentiality (on staffroom medical board and in necessary classrooms in yellow medical pocket) - Individual Healthcare Plans should be drawn up in partnership between the school, parents, and a relevant healthcare professional where necessary.
+This may include presentation of documentation related to the child's condition, and should indicate which professionals are involved. - ♦ The Deputy Head Teacher ensures that plans are reviewed at least annually or earlier if evidence is presented that the child's needs have changed.
+Parents are asked to confirm medical conditions and whether medication is required in school. - Where the pupil has a special educational need identified in an EHCP, the individual healthcare plan is linked to the EHCP. - Where a pupil is returning to school following a period of hospital education or alternative provision, school will ensure that the Individual Healthcare Plan identifies the support the child will need to reintegrate effectively.

 The format of Individual Health Care Plans may vary for the specific needs of each pupil.

 However, the following information should be considered:

-- The medical condition, its triggers, signs, symptoms and treatments - The pupil's resulting needs, managing the condition, medication and other treatments

-- Specific support for the pupil's educational, social and emotional needs if necessary - The level of support needed - Parents and the Head Teacher have given permission for medication to be administered and the Healthcare Plan is signed by parents. - Separate arrangements or procedures required for school trips or other school activities outside of the normal timetable that will ensure the child can participate e.g. risk assessments - Essential facts should be included e.g. name, date of birth, address, names of parents/carers, contact telephone numbers, emergency contact person and telephone number, doctor's name, nature of medical difficulty, the key facts about how the pupil is affected by his/her medical condition, details of the medication prescribed and the treatment regime, the name and contact number of key personnel (e.g. staff, paediatrician, school doctor), steps to be taken in an emergency, details of personnel and equipment that will be required, procedures to be taken to administer the treatment or medication, when and how often the care plan will be reviewed and who will be responsible in that process. - Staff should review: training required, risks involved, cautions or requirements, additional guidelines if there is a need to lift or move a child, who is responsible for drawing up and monitoring the plan, and cultural or religious beliefs that could cause difficulties for the child or staff.
+- The medical condition, its triggers, signs, symptoms and treatments - The pupil's resulting needs, managing the condition, medication and other treatments - Specific support for the pupil's educational, social and emotional needs if necessary - ♦ The level of support needed - ♦ Parents and the Deputy Head Teacher have given permission for medication to be administered and the Healthcare Plan is signed by parents / school. - ♦ Separate arrangements or procedures required for school trips or other school activities outside of the normal timetable that will ensure the child can participate. - ◆ Essential facts should be included e.g. name, date of birth, address, names of parents/carers, contact telephone numbers, emergency contact person and telephone number, doctor's name, nature of medical difficulty, the key facts about how the pupil is affected by his/her medical condition, details of the medication prescribed and the treatment regime, the name and contact number of key personnel (e.g. staff, paediatrician etc), steps to be taken in an emergency, details of personnel and equipment that will be required, procedures to be taken to administer the treatment or medication, when and how often the care plan will be reviewed and who will be responsible in that process. - Staff should review: training required, risks involved, cautions or requirements, additional guidelines if there is a need to lift or move a child, who is responsible for drawing up and monitoring the plan, and cultural or religious beliefs that could cause difficulties for the child or staff.